Summer Schedule for the Cyclosporine Pharmacodynamic Lab

 - For dogs on twice daily dosing, we request a single peak sample be submitted (2-3 hours post dosing).

-- For dogs on once a day dosing, ideally, we would receive a peak (2-3 hours post dosing) as well as trough sample (right before the next dosage) in order to determine the amount of immune suppression and recovery that is occurring in the individual animal during the dosing interval.
+- For dogs on once a day dosing, ideally, we would receive a peak (2-3 hours post dosing) as well as trough sample (right before dosing) in order to determine the amount of immune suppression and recovery that is occurring in the individual animal during the dosing interval.
 We ask for both samples because we have seen huge variations in the amount of immune system recovery over a 24-hour period in dogs receiving once daily dosing, and having both samples will allow us to generate a more accurate report with recommendations.

 - After we analyze samples in an individual patient, we may request something different than the above sample schedule, if deemed necessary, in order to better assess the level of immune suppression in the individual patient.
 If this occurs, we will contact you directly with such a request.